 I'm a very huge of fan of online backup services.
 I think using a cloud backup service (what they're sometimes called) is the most easy, economical, and effective way of keeping your important data safe.

-See my 26 Online Backup Services Reviewed, which I've just updated today, for a ranked list, complete with prices.
-Some plans allow an unlimited amount of storage, some limit you to so many GBs or TBs, some support multiple simultaneous computers, some are even free for a just a little storage.
+See my 39 Online Backup Services Reviewed for a ranked, updated list, complete with prices.
+Some plans allow an unlimited amount of storage, some limit you to so many GBs or TBs, some support backup from multiple simultaneous computers, some are even free for a just a little storage.